ermongroup/cs228-notes/inference/jt/index.md

 \beta_c(x_c) = \psi_c(x_c) \prod_{\ell \in N(i)} m_{\ell \to i}(S_{\ell i}).
 $$

 These updates are often referred to as *Shafer-Shenoy*.
-After all the messages have been passed, beliefs will be proportional to the marginal probabilities over their scopes, i.e. $$\beta_c(x_c) \propto p(x_c)$$.
+After all the messages have been passed, beliefs will be proportional to the marginal probabilities over their scopes, i.e., $$\beta_c(x_c) \propto p(x_c)$$.
 We may answer queries of the form $$\tp(x)$$ for $$x \in x_c$$ by marginalizing out the variable in its belief{% include sidenote.html id="note-dp" note="Readers familiar with combinatorial optimization will recognize this as a special case of dynamic programming on a tree decomposition of a graph with bounded treewidth." %}

 $$
 \tp(x) = \sum_{x_c \backslash x} \beta_c(x_c).